Ground effect (cars): History

+“It has a slippery upper shape and a flat floor with a diffuser that gave it quite an edge in its day.
+The diffuser has an expansion ratio that puts it staggeringly close to the maximum downforce you can get from a diffuser.
+The car was at the tunnel with pressure tapings added to it, in order to look at the pressure distribution around the car which looks to completely confirm that it works exactly as the designer expected.”, explained Willem Toet.
+These tests were carried out with and without the "long tail" which was used for high-speed circuits, with the vehicle propelled by its own means, at working temperature, returning consistent and repeatable results.

 Formula One was the next setting for ground effect in racing cars.
-Several Formula One designs came close to the ground effect solution which would eventually be implemented by Lotus.
+Several Formula One designs came close to the ground-effect solution which would eventually be implemented by Lotus.
 In 1968 and 1969, Tony Rudd and Peter Wright at British Racing Motors (BRM) experimented on track and in the wind tunnel with long aerodynamic section side panniers to clean up the turbulent airflow between the front and rear wheels.
 Both left the team shortly after and the idea was not taken further.
 Robin Herd at March Engineering, on a suggestion from Wright, used a similar concept on the 1970 March Formula One car.
 In both cars the sidepods were too far away from the ground for significant ground effect to be generated, and the idea of sealing the space under the wing section to the ground had not yet been developed.

 At about the same time, Shawn Buckley began his work in 1969 at the University of California, Berkeley on undercar aerodynamics sponsored by Colin Chapman, founder of Formula One Lotus.
 Buckley had previously designed the first high wing used in an IndyCar, Jerry Eisert's "Bat Car" of the 1966 Indianapolis 500.
 By proper shaping of the car's underside, the air speed there could be increased, lowering the pressure and pulling the car down onto the track.
 His test vehicles had a Venturi-like channel beneath the cars sealed by flexible side skirts that separated the channel from above-car aerodynamics.
 He investigated how flow separation on the undersurface channel could be influenced by boundary layer suction and divergence parameters of the underbody surface.
 Later, as a mechanical engineering professor at MIT, Buckley worked with Lotus developing the Lotus 78.